-In January 1996, Donald Beaumont retired as President and CEO, Kmart Canada Ltd., a position he had held since 1991.
+In January 1996, Donald Beaumont retired as President and CEO, Kmart Canada Ltd. He is now President of Beaumont & Associates, Retail Consultants.

 Nellie Cournoyea was Government Leader of the Northwest Territories from November 1991 to November 1995.

 In October 1997, Stanley McKay was seconded by the Health Sciences Centre (HSC) of Winnipeg as Director, Spiritual Care.
 In 1994 he completed a two-year elected term as Moderator of the United Church of Canada and returned to the Dr. Jessie Saulteaux Resource Centre, with which he had been associated before his United Church of Canada appointment.
 He will continue his association with the Centre as Co-Director during his term with HSC.